Skip to Content

 Source: @doxiepoo_suneo

-The Doxiepoo is a mix of two pure dog breeds: the Dachshund and the Miniature Poodle.
-Considering the Miniature Poodle size, they belong to the toy dog group.
+The Doxiepoo is a mix of the Dachshund and Miniature Poodle, belonging to the toy dog group due to the Poodle’s size.

 11. Schweenie